 How Do Cougars Kill Their Prey?

-Depending on their habitat, cougars will try to either hunt in the early morning and evening or during the day or night.
+Depending on their habitat, cougars will try to hunt in the early morning and evening or during the day or night.
 Most will stay out of sight during the day, preferring to strike at night.

 When trying to take down a large animal, the cougar will stalk their prey, staying out of sight until it is time to pounce.

 However, with small animals such as rabbits, hares, beavers, and rodents, cougars can kill them with one swipe of their large paws.
-Small animals are much easier to catch for cougars, which is one reason why they make up a large portion of their diet.
+Small animals are much easier to catch for cougars, which is why they make up a large portion of their diet.

-Larger prey such as deer is usually moved to a safer, sheltered spot to be eaten.
+Larger prey, such as deer, is usually moved to a safer, sheltered spot to be eaten.
 Even though the animals they are dragging may weigh more than themselves, cougars have been seen to drag these up to a thousand feet away from the kill site.

 Do Cougars Affect Other Animals Populations?

-Cougars do not eat a huge amount of deer, with an average kill by a cougar of one deer every two to three weeks.
+Cougars do not eat a massive amount of deer, with an average kill by a cougar of one deer every two to three weeks.
 Cougars prey upon the easiest to catch, which removes the weak, the old, and the sick from their habitat.

 Due to this, deer populations are generally not affected by the predation of cougars.
-Deer who are more likely to mate and give birth are generally the healthiest of the species, and these are not preyed upon by cougars as much as the weak.
+Deer that are more likely to mate and give birth are generally the healthiest of the species, and these are not preyed upon by cougars as much as the weak.